Frequently Asked Questions

 We encourage you to keep luggage to a minimum for an overnight stay.

-As a starting point you’ll want to bring the same items as above for a day trip, plus a towel and your bathroom necessities.
+As a starting point you’ll want to bring the same items as above for a day trip, plus your bathroom necessities.

-We provide all bedding & have lots of extra blankets available if the night is chilly.
+We provide all bedding and a towel & have lots of extra blankets available if the night is chilly.

 We’d recommend a warm fleecy jacket or top for kiwi spotting - it’s important to be as quiet as possible as “noisy” clothing (eg. nylon jacket or pants, jandals or flip flops) can disturb the kiwi.

 Where do I check in?

 Please report to our check-in desk, located our office/shop, 29 Marine Parade, Paraparaumu Beach at least 30 minutes before your scheduled sailing time.